Customizing the in-app assistant¶

 Changing the button styles¶

-By default, the Alan button is blue.
+By default, the AI assistant button is blue.
 If the default color does not fit the color scheme of your site or app, you can change it.
-In the Integrations view, to the right of the Alan button visual style field, click Change and in the Button Style section, choose the necessary colors for every Alan button state.

 To save the configured color scheme, in the Integrations view, to the right of the Button Code field, click Save and define the scheme name.
 You can switch between the default color scheme and saved color schemes at any time.